-If you have secretly been hoping for a “silver bullet” to decisively fight dementia on your behalf – should you one day need the assistance – well, it appears you are out of luck.
+If you have secretly been hoping for a “silver bullet” to decisively fight cognitive decline on your behalf – should you one day need the assistance – well, it appears you are out of luck.

-You and the 150 million others worldwide who are expected to be affected by dementia by the year 2050.
+You and the 150 million others worldwide who are expected to be affected by slowly eroding neural health by the year 2050.
 As I have said, you have every right to be upset about this.
 And yet…

 Not everyone is disturbed about this unwelcomed news

-Judging from the solicitations cluttering my inbox daily, a number of parties much smaller than the Pfizer’s and the Eli Lilly’s of this world have now succeeded not only in coming up with ways to fight off the debilitating influence of dementia, but reverse it…
+Judging from the solicitations cluttering my inbox daily, a number of parties much smaller than the Pfizer’s and the Eli Lilly’s of this world have now succeeded not only in coming up with ways to fight off the debilitating influence of cognitive decline, but reverse it…

 To hear them tell the story:

-- It’s the junk food that reverses Alzheimer’s.
+- It’s the junk food that reverses memory loss.
 Just two bites of this weird-looking food and your memories, intelligence, even your sense of humor come rushing back… in just 90 days!